Institutional proposals are proposals submitted by

 The following evaluation criteria will be used by subcommittee members to assist in evaluating institutional proposal white papers.

-Within five days after the white papers are reviewed and evaluated, the PIs will be informed in writing by the Vice President for Research as to which white paper(s) was/were selected to be submitted to the funding sponsor.
+Within five days after the white papers are reviewed and evaluated, the PIs will be informed in writing by the Vice President for Research, or his designee, as to which white paper(s) was/were selected to be submitted to the funding sponsor.

 Evaluation Criteria for Institutional Proposals